jarzu/life-expectancy/README.md

 # life-expectancy
-Analysis of expectancy in the US
+Analysis of life expectancy in the US